oddbird/oddleventy/content/blog/2024/removing-mixins.md

 and I'd rather use the cascade if we can.

 What do you think?
-Should mixin-calls cascade?
+Should mixin calls cascade?
-Are there use-cases for both behaviors?
+Are there use cases for both behaviors?